immcrab/w-website.pxplay.top/README.md

-This website were doing a big collaboration with scribe ai X TextNexus
+This website were doing a big collaboration with ScribbleAI X TextNexus